:: HOME :: GAMEBOOKS :: DOWNLOADS :: NEW RELEASES :: MYTHOLOGY :: NEWS :: COMPANION NOVELS :: HAER'AL :: ATLAS :: TIMELINE :: EMAIL ::

 It is not known who the Forgotten Ones were.
 There are no records of their origin, or carven images that might give hint to their nature.
 All that is known is that they lived in this world and then were gone, but their story is a turning point in the history of Arborell.

 From a place beyond the borders of our world the Forgotten Ones arose, settling in Arborell and making a life for themselves amongst the great Trees.
 Theirs was an existence without material want, nomadic and simple in their desire to do no harm to the world they ventured in.
 In the course of their wanderings it was inevitable that they encountered the Silvan Tree, and not being creatures of greed or distrust gave their fealty to that Power.
 In return the Silvan Tree introduced them to the Shan'duil, and in that meeting the Forgotten Ones learned of the great energy that the First Power had woven into the world.
-This energy they called EarthMagic.
+This energy the Forgotten Ones called EarthMagic.

-In truth the Forgotten Ones knew the dangers of unrivalled power, and rather than wield it themselves built great Temples, and gave homage to the Silvan Tree in gratitude of her offer.
+In truth the Forgotten Ones knew the dangers of unfettered power, and rather than wield it themselves built great Temples, and gave homage to the Silvan Tree in gratitude of her offer.
 Each of the Temples was built near a tributary of the River of Life, and each delved far into the earth, their builders' purpose to find solace with the pulse of the world.
 These dorum grew in all the corners of Arborell and so the world again continued for many more millennia.

 But the Silvan Tree was not dead.
 In the depths of the earth the Tree struggled to survive, its tenuous grip on life growing stronger as it gained strength from its proximity to the Shan'duil.
 Far from the sight of the Trell'sara the Tree recovered its resolve and waited, mourning the loss of the Forgotten Ones and lamenting the folly of its actions.